MohammadBShreem/The-Distributed-Leader-Election-Project/READMEFINAL.md

 dismantleTree(msg, sender):
     Reset module state.
-    If module is a leaf:
+    If module is a leaf && has a WinPort:
         Notify parent about dismantling completion.
 ```